Skip to content

 The Treaty Effect

-The ongoing negotiations around Gibraltar's future relationship with the EU continue to be the biggest wildcard in the market.
-As talks have progressed, there's been growing confidence that a deal will bring more open borders and smoother trade with Spain.
-This confidence is attracting businesses and workers who want to be positioned before any changes take effect.
+The biggest wildcard in the market right now is Gibraltar's provisional treaty with the EU, which is scheduled for provisional application on 15 July 2026.
+As talks have progressed, there has been growing confidence that a deal will bring more open borders and smoother trade with Spain.
+That confidence is already attracting businesses and workers who want to be positioned before any changes take effect.

 Whether the treaty ultimately delivers on these expectations remains to be seen.
 But the anticipation alone is driving demand.
 Companies are setting up or expanding.
 Workers are relocating.
 And all of them need somewhere to live.

-Gibraltar's tax-friendly environment, combined with sunshine, safety, and fast internet, continues to attract remote workers from across Europe and beyond.
-The Cat 2 (high net worth) and HEPSS (high executive possessing specialist skills) tax regimes bring in professionals who tend to rent premium properties.
+Gibraltar's tax-friendly environment, combined with year-round sunshine, safety, and fast connectivity, continues to attract remote workers from across Europe and beyond.
+The Category 2 tax regime, which caps liability at around £42,380 on the first £120,000 of assessable income (as of 2025), brings in high-net-worth professionals who typically rent premium properties, often in waterfront developments such as Ocean Village and Queensway Quay.

-Beyond the formal tax programmes, there's also a steady flow of remote workers and freelancers who simply want to live somewhere warm and English-speaking.
-They're typically looking at one and two-bedroom apartments in areas like Ocean Village, Europort, and Midtown.
+Beyond the formal tax programmes, there is also a steady flow of remote workers and freelancers who simply want to live somewhere warm and English-speaking.
+They typically target one and two-bedroom apartments in areas like Ocean Village, Europort, and Midtown.

 The Gaming and Fintech Industries

-Gibraltar's position as a hub for online gaming and fintech companies continues to generate rental demand.
-These industries employ thousands of people, many of whom relocate from other countries.
-The companies tend to cluster in Europort and the town centre, so nearby residential areas benefit from strong, consistent demand.
+Gibraltar's position as a licensed hub for online gaming and fintech companies continues to generate consistent rental demand.
+These industries employ a large share of the working population, many of whom have relocated from other countries.
+Companies tend to cluster in Europort and the town centre, so nearby residential areas benefit from strong, year-round demand.

 Current Rental Prices by District